Zoroastrianism: Theology

 In the 19th century, through contact with Western academics and missionaries, Zoroastrianism experienced a massive theological change that still affects it today.
 The Rev. John Wilson led various missionary campaigns in India against the Parsi community, disparaging the Parsis for their "dualism" and "polytheism" and as having unnecessary rituals while declaring the Avesta to not be "divinely inspired".
 This caused mass dismay in the relatively uneducated Parsi community, which blamed its priests and led to some conversions towards Christianity.

-The arrival of the German orientalist and philologist Martin Haug led to a rallied defense of the faith through Haug's reinterpretation of the Avesta through Christianized and European orientalist lens.
+The arrival of the German orientalist and philologist Martin Haug led to a rallied defence of the faith through Haug's reinterpretation of the Avesta through Christianized and European orientalist lens.
 Haug postulated that Zoroastrianism was solely monotheistic with all other divinities reduced to the status of angels while Ahura Mazda became both omnipotent and the source of evil as well as good.
 Haug's thinking was subsequently disseminated as a Parsi interpretation, thus corroborating Haug's theory, and the idea became so popular that it is now almost universally accepted as doctrine (though being re-evaluated in modern Zoroastrianism and academia).
 It has been argued by Almut Hintze that this designation of monotheism is not wholly perfect and that Zoroastrianism instead has its "own form of monotheism" which combines elements of dualism and polytheism.
 Farhang Mehr asserts that Zoroastrianism is principally monotheistic with some dualistic elements.

 Lenorant and Chevallier assert that Zoroastrianism's concept of divinity covers both being and mind as immanent entities, describing Zoroastrianism as having a belief in an immanent self-creating universe with consciousness as its special attribute, thereby putting Zoroastrianism in the pantheistic fold sharing its origin with Indian Hinduism.

 Nature of the divine

-Zoroastrianism contains multiple classes of divine beings, who are typically organised into tiers and spheres of influence.
+Zoroastrianism contains multiple classes of divine beings, typically organized into tiers and spheres of influence.

 Ahuras

-The Ahura are a class of divine beings "inherited by Zoroastrianism from the prehistoric Indo-Iranian religion.
-In the Rig Veda, asura denotes the "older gods", such as the "Father Asura", Varuna, and Mitra, who originally ruled over the primeval undifferentiated Chaos."
+The class of divine beings known as Ahuras was inherited from the concept of the asura in prehistoric Indo-Iranian religion.
+In the Rig Veda, the asuras are the "older gods" who ruled over the primordial chaos of the universe.
+This includes figures such as "Father Asura", Varuna, and Mitra.